 Let me pause for a moment to explain the two fundamental skills I bring to a client relationship: 1) a deep understanding of how Google’s algorithm works and 2) understanding the mindset of a visitor from a search engine, based on their search query.
 This would be a good time to read my article titled A chain of success so you can appreciate the fact that the user’s search query is the closest we get to knowing what the user is looking for.

 The real key to understanding Google’s algorithm, is knowing how keywords and keyword matching options work.
-Almost anyone I speak with, prospect or client, thinks they know this, but there is so much they don’t know, and that is usually at the core of why they are struggling with AdWords.
+Almost anyone I speak with, prospect or client, thinks they know this, but there is so much they don’t know, and that is usually at the core of why they are struggling with Google Ads.

 Over the years, Google has evolved their their algorithm for a variety of reasons.
 Some reasons are to help users, some are to help advertisers and others are so Google can increase their own revenue and profit.
 An advertiser’s strategy that worked pretty well yesterday, may be losing money tomorrow.
 It’s all rather fluid.
 My approach to creating and managing accounts has evolved based on what Google is doing so I fully expect my strategy will continue to evolve over time.